incisrdg/BB510-610_fall_2025/README.md

 📎 If you are an MSc or PhD student working on a specific protein or proteins, you may use your own protein for the specified workshop sessions.
 This will allow you to analyze your protein on a protein-structure level, providing insights that can guide your thesis work.

 ❕ A friendly reminder: Since I am a computational scientist, I have tools that can easily detect AI-generated text, and I am also quite familiar with the language of different AI models such as ChatGPT, Claude, and Gemini.
 Please avoid using AI to write your reports.
-You are not expected to produce huge paragraphs, instead, focus on explaining your results briefly and providing thoughtful discussions about them.
+You are not expected to write huge paragraphs, instead, focus on explaining your results briefly and providing thoughtful discussions about them.
 That’s the main purpose of science, after all! 👩‍🔬

 ## About me
 <img width="350" height="525" alt="ChatGPT Image Aug 9, 2025 at 10_31_57 PM-2" src="https://github.com/user-attachments/assets/f57236cd-a7a0-46db-936f-bed1ff484384" />